Call for Papers

 On April, 7 we will host a public evening lecture with discussion.
 We are very pleased that we could win Prof. Dr. Anatol Stefanowitsch (language policy, language and discrimination, loan words; Free University of Berlin) for this lecture!

-In addition to our three keynote speeches, we are looking forward to receiving many interesting abstracts and poster presentations.
+In addition to our three keynote speeches and the public evening lecure, we are looking forward to receiving many interesting abstracts and poster presentations.
 The submission of abstracts (max.
 400 words) and posters in the following areas of expertise and especially in cross-cuts of these areas is particularly encouraged:

 - Second language acquisition/foreign language acquisition